Khader Adnan: Demonstrations and solidarity strikes

+International media attention, appeal and release

+Adnan's case first drew international media attention when AFP ran a report was 44 days into his hunger strike.
+A week and a half after that, the Associated Press also ran a story, followed by CNN shortly afterwards.

-On 9 February, in response to criticism from human rights groups, the Israeli Prison Authority stated Adnan's case was being "strictly according to the law … with special attention being given to his humanitarian situation."
+On 9 February, CNN reported that in response to criticism from human rights groups, the Israeli Prison Authority stated Adnan's case was being handled "strictly according to the law … with special attention being given to his humanitarian situation."
 The prison service also stated that Adnan agreed to take potassium pills and does not want to die.

 Randa Adnan appealed to Egyptian authorities to help release her husband stating "Hope is now in Egypt to release Adnan.
 There's talk about Egyptian efforts to do so and I hope it's true.
 Egypt had an active role in the last prisoner exchange deal between Hamas and Israel – it is our older sister and we hope it intervenes."
 The Palestinian Ministry of Prisoners' Affairs confirmed that Egypt was intervening with Israel to release Adnan.
-She has also said that Adnan will not backtrack on his decision, and that, "When I married him I knew I should expect anything.
+She had also said that Adnan will not backtrack on his decision, and that, "When I married him I knew I should expect anything.
 I am proud of him whether he is under the ground or above it."

-Almost two months into his hunger strike, it was reported that Adnan agreed to having electrolytes, vitamins, glucose, and salts added to the water he is drinking.
+Almost two months into his hunger strike, it was reported that Adnan agreed to have electrolytes, vitamins, glucose, and salts added to the water he was drinking.
 His doctors noted that, "A fast in excess of 70 days does not permit survival.
 Infusion of liquids, adjustment of salts, and the addition of glucose and vitamin cannot prevent certain death due to such a protracted hunger strike."

-An Israeli military court judge rejected his first appeal against detention in a session convened at a hospital in Safed where he was being held on 13 February 2012.
+The Military Court of Appeals rejected his first appeal against detention in a session convened at a hospital in Safed where he was being held on 13 February 2012.